hridaykharpude/tabla-transcriber/README.md

 Will be parsed automatically from your code if not specified here.
 `pinned`: _boolean_
 Whether the Space stays on top of your list.

+#Important Note
+The app.py source code makes use of Gradio Web Interface Dev tool.
+Thus, the code can only be run on interfaces such as HuggingFaces